IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 	- stolen by leviathan pirates?
 	- Owl manipulated vulture to expose the treasure
 	- Kareem stole it?
 Giltstern got it? the druids? somewhere dangerous, guarded by monsters?
-- establish coriolis' past in avizallo
+- establish coriolis' past in avizallo, he is the air elemental butcher mentioned
+	- sth with Bridgewater college diploma, framed air guitar
+	- get some air elementals to fight
+	- plant rumors everywhere. get a rumors table
+	- coriolis was born around here - hes got a lair thing around avizallo
 - have players do sidequest for owl - make them trust her
 	- what could players need owl for? convince another councillor to unmask. access the dead body/rookery offices? forge/steal a government worker's mask?
 	- sth related to temple? monster infiltration.